 The treatment you receive will vary according to the cause of your condition, its severity, and your general health.

 If your condition is mild, you may be able to control it by monitoring how much fluid you drink.
 If you choose to do this, you may need regular tests to check the levels of salts in your blood.

 If the condition is more severe, you may need to go on medication to help control your ADH levels.

 Some people will need to take a synthetic version of ADH every day in order to replace the natural hormone, which is missing.
-This may be taken in the form of tablets, a nasal spray, or nasal drops.
+This may be taken in the form of tablets, a nasal spray, or skin injection.